meshavl

 After Flashing

-Once firmware is installed:
+Once MeshCore or Meshtastic firmware is installed:

-• Connect via Bluetooth or USB
+2. Connect via Bluetooth, WiFi (if supported), or USB

-• Join the local channel
+6. Join the local network

 That’s it — you’re on the mesh.